matthew-piziak/dna-ddr/README.md

 ## Minor Notes

 If you'd rather use a form input, use the tiny input with the button labeled "Search Manually".
+Click out of the input to start getting live feedback again.

 Type three nucleotides and get an amino-acid shout-out!